Interacting Quantum Observables: Categorical Algebra and Diagrammatics: Closed complementary observable structures

-\begin{example} For the case of ${\bf FdHilb}$ and ${\bf FdHilb}_{wp}$ this category-theoretic notion of coherence coincides with the one defined in Definition \ref{def:coherence}.
-For these cases Theorem \ref{thm:CoherentBases} tells us that we don't loose generality by requiring that COSs are coherent. \end{example}
+\begin{example} For the case of ${\bf FdHilb}$ and ${\bf FdHilb}_{wp}$ this category-theoretic notion of coherence coincides with that of Definition~\ref{def:coherence}.
+For these cases, Theorem~\ref{thm:CoherentBases} indicates that the requirement of coherence entails no loss of generality. \end{example}